FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 toc: true
 ---

-# how to upload a world to the server.
+# How to upload a world to the server.

-## How to upload your world using the worlds page
+## Using the worlds page.

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

 2. Scroll down and click on the server you want the world uploaded to.

-3. Navigate to the [worlds page](https://client.falixnodes.net/server/worlds) by hovering over "Server" and pressing "worlds".
+3. Navigate to the [Worlds page](https://client.falixnodes.net/server/worlds) by hovering over "Server" and pressing "worlds".

 4. Press the "upload world" button and upload the chosen world folder.